 I started getting a session every week for eight weeks.
-In my first PET scan, the tumour had shrunk and some lymph nodes had reduced activity, but others didn’t respond.
+In my first PET scan, the tumor had shrunk and some lymph nodes had reduced activity, but others didn’t respond.
 So, immunotherapy was combined with chemotherapy.
 If you are going through immunotherapy, your immune system is compromised.

 Last week I started getting pain in the junction of my inner thigh and pelvis.
 And my wife noticed that the area, one of the lymph nodes of my lower abdomen, had been big for a while.
 So, I checked with the oncologist right away.
 I went there yesterday, and there was a PET scan scheduled for later in March.
-They need to identify what’s going on with a Pet scan.
+They need to identify what’s going on with a PET scan.
 My wife didn’t take it well.

 Emotional strength and support